MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 To increase or *increment* a variable by a constant value, add the **Increment variable** action to your flow.

-> [!IMPORTANT]
-> This action works only with integer and float variables.

 # [Classic designer](#tab/classic-designer)

+This action works only with integer and float variables.

 1. In the Power Automate designer, under the step where you want to increase an existing variable, select **New step**.